-Going through divorce will be complicated enough, you need to be as best prepared as possible with all the information prior to starting the process.
+At this point you might be wondering what information you need for divorce financial planning?
+Knowledge is power, so arm yourself with as much information as possible prior to starting the process.
 Each spouse will be expected to provide financial disclosure.
-Download this handy Divorce Financial Planning Checklist outlining all the information you will want to gather prior to the divorce, as well as helpful thoughts to consider when negotiating, and also a post-divorce Checklist.
+Download this handy Divorce Financial Planning Checklist outlining all the information you will want to gather prior to the divorce.
+It also lists some helpful thoughts to consider when negotiating as well as a post-divorce Checklist.

 An audit report from early June reported more than 15,000 widows and widowers were being underpaid by Social Security.
 The Social Security Administration is supposed to review all cases annually but obviously some slip through the cracks.
 What's more is, this could apply to divorcees as well, depending on how long your marriage was and whether or not you remarried.

 Carrie reviews several ways to access retirement monies prior to reaching age 59 1/2, when most plans allow for penalty-free withdrawals.
 At some point during the divorce process a cash need develops, and knowing the available options is the best way to position yourself to not miss out on any potential options or inadvertently get into a blunder (whether it be due to taxes, penalties, or long-term opportunity costs).